 Rollover of gain from empowerment zone assets.
 If the corporation sold a qualified empowerment zone asset held for more than 1 year, it may be able to elect to postpone part or all of the gain.
-See Pub.
-954 and section 1397B.
+See section 1397B for details.